zihni07/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 $$ T^2 \propto r^3 $$

-where $ G $ is the gravitational constant, $ M $ is the central body’s mass, $ T $ is the orbital period, and $ r $ is the orbital radius.
+where $G$ is the gravitational constant, $ M $ is the central body’s mass, $ T $ is the orbital period, and $r$ is the orbital radius.
 ![alt text](image-5.png)

 ### Implications in Astronomy